In June 2021, the internet went crazy when an image emerged of Harrison Ford on set of the upcoming Indiana Jones film.

 Here is everything you need to know about Indiana Jones 5.

-Indiana Jones 5 is currently scheduled for release on 29th July 2022, which will be three tears later than originally hoped, 14 years since the release of the last film in the series (Indiana Jones and the Kingdom of the Crystal Skull) and more than four decades since the first entry in the franchise (Raiders of the Lost Ark.)
+Indiana Jones 5 is scheduled for release on 29th July 2022, which will be three tears later than originally hoped, 14 years since the release of the last film in the series (Indiana Jones and the Kingdom of the Crystal Skull) and more than four decades since the first entry in the franchise (Raiders of the Lost Ark.)

 Of course, fans would be wise to take that release date with a pinch of salt, as the film has been delayed numerous times up until now – but with production now underway, hopes are high that the date will be kept.
 We’ll keep you updated should that change.

 Indiana Jones 5 cast